-- We have combined everything needed for the tutorial onto a local update site on the CDROM

-- From the Help menu, choose Software Updates ► Find and Install...

-- Select Search for new features to install

-- Click Next >

-- → Click New Local Site...

-- Navigate to your CDROM, select the updatesite folder and click Choose (OK on Linux or Windows)

-- Click OK on Edit Local Site to accept
+- We have combined everything needed for the tutorial onto a local update site on the CDROM - From the Help menu, choose Software Updates ► Find and Install... - Select Search for new features to install - Click Next > - → Click New Local Site... - Navigate to your CDROM, select the updatesite folder and click Choose (OK on Linux or Windows) - Enter Tutorial for the Name (or use default: TutorialCD/ updatesite) - + Click OK